Skip to main content

 Patient care is prioritized through advanced, audible alarms to help keep patients on top of their pump and therapy, as well as water-resistant casing that helps address concerns about showering with their pump.

-The Remunity pump can tolerate immersion in water to depths of up to 8 feet for 30 minutes and 12 feet for up to 3 minutes.
+The first generation of Remunity pump can tolerate immersion in water to depths of up to 8 feet for 30 minutes and 12 feet for up to 3 minutes.
 The remote, battery charger, and AC adapter are NOT waterproof and should be kept clean and dry.
 A patient’s subcutaneous site should be protected.
 Patients should talk to their healthcare provider before swimming or engaging in water-based activities.

 Have additional questions?